jackellenberger/emojme/README.md

 ### FAQ

+* I'm getting `invalid_auth` errors? huh???
+  * See #60.
+Essentially, Slack has gotten wise to our whole "you can use a token for arbitrary lengths of time because Slack doesn't want to rotate them often and log us out of active sessions, or deal with zombie sessions that are authed with out of date tokens".
+They've switched from using User Tokens (xoxs-) to Cookie Tokens (xoxc-), in combination with a cookie that is shortlived.
+Very clever, but we are more cleverer.
+We'll just rip off that cookie and pass it through the same way we were doing the token.
+It'll be a pain, but only as insecure as it was before.

 * I don't see any progress when I run a cli command
   * Do you have `--verbose` in your command? that's pretty useful.